- Do not park farther than 12 inches from the curb.

 Is it necessary to park between the painted marked lines when I am parking in Chapel Hill?

-Why does the parking rate increase when there is a Football Home game, Halloween, or other Special Events?
+Why does the parking rate increase when there is a UNC football home game, Halloween, or other Special Events?

 This occurs when there is an over demand for the limited parking areas in Downtown Chapel Hill.
 During these special events we raise the rate to encourage carpooling and to maximize and increase the number of people who enjoy a special event.

-If my car has been Vandalized or Damage, what should I do?
+If my car has been vandalized or damaged, what should I do?

 Call 911, and report the damage.
 Chapel Hill Police will respond and file a report.
 You will receive a Police Report Number that your insurance company can use to file your claim.